A Note From Robert B. Sloan

 At Baylor University, he was a professor of New Testament for 15 years, during which time he was asked by the president to form a seminary.
 As an incorporator and founding dean of Truett Seminary, he put together the curriculum and faculty.
 That seminary is now more than 20 years old.

 After being named Dean of Truett Seminary, and serving in that capacity for two years, Sloan was elected the 12th President of Baylor University.
-He served as president for 10 years, plus one year as Baylor’s Chancellor before resigning and becoming president of Houston Baptist University, where he has now served more than 10 years.
+He served as president for 10 years, plus one year as Baylor’s Chancellor before resigning and becoming president of Houston Baptist University, where he has now served for 15 years.
 At HBU, along with colleagues, he wrote the visionary document called The Ten Pillars.

 Through the years Sloan has given numerous academic lectures, led marriage and family retreats, and has consulted both nationally and internationally on the development of higher education projects.